Speaker Honouraria & Expenses

 Speakers receiving payment will required to provide their social insurance numbers.
 Companies receiving payment will need to provide an invoice for their services.
 Speakers with 'paid' sessions will be required to provide an invoice for payment of paid sessions.
 GST will not be paid unless an invoice includes a CRA GST Registration Number.

 Speakers who have applied for expenses during the application process and had the application approved may received reimbursement of expenses.
-Speakers will be reimbursed for 'actual costs' of meals, materials and kilometrage with original receipts.
-It is the responsibility of the speaker to create an invoice for all expenses and send this, with receipts to the CCTCA.

 Copying and Materials